 But with Reverse Proxy you won’t have to open too many ports on your router.

 Isn’t it better to access all the web apps you want to access over the Internet using just one port number?
 Now you can do it with Reverse Proxy.

 But how do you access a larger number of web apps on your Synology NAS over the Internet using just one port number, instead of all the individual port numbers of each app?
 With Reverse Proxy of course, but there’s more to it.
 To be able to do it, you will need an SSL certificate (because security) and you will need all of your web apps to answer to a different domain name.
 You can buy your SSL certificate from an SSL certificate provider of your choice, or you can get a free SSL certificate from a Let’s Encrypt authority (I highly recommend Let’s Encrypt SSL certificates).
-The certificate will need to be configured in your Synology NAS in Control Panel / Certificate.
+The certificate will need to be configured in your Synology NAS in Control Panel / Security / Certificate.